NagaPadma/Overlay_Bohrkern/README.md

-# 🗺️ German Boreholes Visualization
+# 🗺️ Germany Boreholes Visualization

 Interactive mapping tool for visualizing German borehole coordinates on an interactive map with multiple dataset overlay support.